bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 7
 X>
-X> Think of a way to constructor a different product dependent type, and express it using the reasoning above.
+X> Think of a way to construct a different product dependent type, and express it using the reasoning above.

 X> ### Exercise 8
 X>
-X> Think of a way to constructor a different sum dependent type, and express it using the reasoning above.
+X> Think of a way to construct a different sum dependent type, and express it using the reasoning above.

 ## 4.4.
 Intuitionistic theory of types